-Fortunately, for your children and mine, sudden cardiac death on the athletic field is rare with approximately one death among every 100,000 to 200,000 athletes occurring each year.
+Fortunately for most children, sudden cardiac death on the athletic field is rare with approximately one death among every 100,000 to 200,000 athletes occurring each year.
 Because athletes are often regarded as the picture of health, sudden death events can lead to fear and confusion about how safe it is to participate in sports.
 Further, high media coverage about these deaths often causes worry far beyond the individual’s family or local community.

 What are the causes of sudden cardiac death in young athletes?